LCR-ADS-Lab/ASC-Treebank/docs/source/ASC guideline.rst

 ******
 ATTR
 ******
 * The **attributive** (ATTR) ASC includes two arguments, namely a *theme* and an *attribute*.
 The *attribute* is prototypically represented by a noun phrase, an adjective phrase, or a prepositional phrase.
 Most commonly, the copular verb *be* is used.
-The verbs *seem* and *look* alsoappear frequently with this construction in the EWT/ASCT.
+The verbs *seem* and *look* also appear frequently with this construction in the EWT/ASCT.

   * **Syntactic frame (example)**: Subj-V\ :sub:`copular`-NP/AdjP/PP